top of page

 Repayment Term

-Lenders typically allow mortgages to span between 25 to 40 years – it is advisable to ensure that it does not extend beyond your 75th birthday, some lenders will restrict to your 70th birthday.
-It is crucial to factor in your planned retirement age in order to avoid mortgage payments extending beyond that time.
+Lenders allow mortgages to span between 25 to 40 years – it is advisable to ensure that it does not extend beyond your 75th birthday, some lenders will restrict to your 70th birthday.
+It is crucial to factor in your planned retirement age in order to avoid mortgage payments continuing once you've stopped working.
 If you are not primarily engaged in manual work, some lenders may consider extending the mortgage term until your 80th birthday.
 However, it is usually preferable to aim for an earlier mortgage repayment date.

-Whilst extending the term can result in lower monthly repayments, it may also provide some 'financial room' to focus on developing your business.
+Whilst extending the term can result in lower monthly repayments, it may also provide some financial 'wiggle room' to focus on developing your business.
 It is important to consider that most lenders offer flexibility by allowing annual overpayments.
 Remember that extending the term does not have to be a long-term decision.
-It can provide temporary breathing space to concentrate on your business, with the option to reduce the term by making overpayments when the time is right for you.
+It can provide temporary breathing space to focus more effort and investment on your business, with the option to reduce the term by making overpayments when the time is right for you.

 In conclusion, getting a mortgage as a self-employed individual requires a bit of extra work and preparation, but with the right guidance from a mortgage broker, it really can be a smooth process.
 Understanding the lender's eligibility criteria, how much deposit is required, considering the maximum amount you can borrow, comparing interest rates, and determining the appropriate repayment term are all essential factors.
 Be sure to work with a mortgage broker who understands your unique needs.
 Armed with this knowledge, you'll be able to secure the right mortgage with relative ease.